 Retro Gaming With a RetroPie

-Setting up a RetroPie gaming system because I couldn't get an NES Classic
+Setting up a RetroPie gaming system because I couldn't get a hold of an NES Classic

 NES Classic Edition Vs. RetroPie

 Like many of my fellow humans, I was excited when I heard Nintendo were putting out a purpose-built NES pre-packed with 30 games.
 The price was right, too.
 However, Nintendo only released a small amount to market, making the chances of getting one slim-to-none.
 Even worse, the scalpers were turning around and selling the things for insane amounts of money.
 I don’t have time or patience for that shit, so I decided to take matters into my own hands.